 Now that you know more about scarring after Gynecomastia surgery, you have a decision to make.
 Would you rather live with your condition as it is right now?
 Excessive breast growth can lead to psychological distress as you begin feeling different than your peers.
 Some cases of male gynecomastia can come with discomfort or downright pain.

 Or would you rather have your excess breast tissue reduced, even if it means a few tiny scars?

 For many, the choice is clear.
 Having male breasts reduced can cause your self-esteem to surge.
 You can wear tight shirts without worrying about your female-like breasts showing, and swimming shirtless will become a no-brainer.

 The first step is to seek the help of a board-certified gynecomastia surgeon who can tell you what type of gynecomastia you suffer from, and what type of treatment you’ll need.

 You can schedule a consultation with Los Angeles Gynecomastia Surgeon Dr. Babak Moeinolmolki by calling our office at +1-310-694-4486.
-Ask about gynecomastia surgery scars during your first appointment and you’ll soon see that scars are of little concern compared to the excellent results you’re sure to receive with gynecomastia surgery In & Near Los Angeles.
+Ask about scarring after Gynecomastia surgery during your first appointment and you’ll soon see that scarring after Gynecomastia surgery are of little concern compared to the excellent results you’re sure to receive with gynecomastia surgery In & Near Los Angeles.

 For More information, fill the form below or contact our gynecomastia doctors in Gynecomastia Center of Los Angeles.